Senate Republicans back Trump as impeachment trial looms | ExBulletin

 Senate Republicans back Trump as impeachment trial looms

-WASHINGTON – Supporters for Donald Trump in the Senate rallied around the former president on Sunday ahead of his impeachment trial, dismissing him as a waste of time and arguing that the former president’s fiery speech to the Capitol uprising American does not hold him responsible for the January 6 violence.
+WASHINGTON (AP) Supporters for Donald Trump in the Senate rallied around the former president on Sunday ahead of his impeachment trial, dismissing him as a waste of time and arguing that the fiery speech by former presidents before the Capitol uprising American does not hold him responsible for the January 6 violence.

-The Senate is set to launch the impeachment trial on Tuesday to examine the accusation that Trump’s combative words to protesters at a Capitol rally as well as weeks of lies about a stolen and rigged presidential election sparked a crowd to storm the Capitol.
+The Senate is set to launch the impeachment trial on Tuesday to examine the accusation that it trumps the words of protesters at a Capitol rally as well as weeks of lies about a stolen and rigged presidential election provoked a crowd to storm the Capitol.
 Five people died as a result of the melee, including a police officer.

 Many senators, including Senate Republican Leader Mitch McConnell, immediately spoke out against the violence and blamed Trump.
-Following the riot, Mr Wicker said Americans “will not endure this kind of attack on the rule of law” and without naming names, said “we must prosecute” those who undermine democracy .
+Following the riot, Wicker said Americans would not support this kind of attack on the rule of law and, without naming names, said we must prosecute those who undermine democracy.

-Republican Senator Rand Paul of Kentucky dismissed Trump’s trial as a farce with “no chance of conviction”, describing Trump’s words to protesters to “fight like hell” as Congress voted to ratify the presidential victory of Joe Biden as a “figurative” speech.
+Republican Senator Rand Paul of Kentucky dismissed the Trumps trial as a farce with no chance of conviction, describing Trumps ‘words to protesters to fight like hell as Congress voted to ratify Joe Bidens’ presidential victory as a figurative speech .

 Paul noted that Chief Justice John Roberts had refused to preside over this week’s impeachment proceedings because Trump was no longer president.
 Democratic Senator Patrick Leahy of Vermont will preside over the trial as President of the Senate pro tempore.

-“It’s a joke, it’s unconstitutional.
-But more than anything it’s unwise, and will divide the country,” Paul said.
+It is a farce, it is unconstitutional.
+But more than anything, this is not wise and will divide the country, Paul said.

-Some Republicans said the vote did not “require” them to vote in a particular way on conviction, with Republican Senator Bill Cassidy of Louisiana saying on Sunday he would listen carefully to the evidence.
-But even the fiercest critics of Trump’s GOP on Sunday acknowledged the widely expected outcome.
+Some Republicans said the vote did not require them to vote in a particular way on conviction, with Republican Senator Bill Cassidy of Louisiana saying on Sunday that he would listen carefully to the evidence.
+But even the sharper critics of Trumps GOP on Sunday acknowledged the widely anticipated outcome.

-Republican Senator Lindsey Graham of South Carolina, one of Trump’s staunch supporters, said he thought Trump’s actions were wrong and “he was going to have a place in history for it all,” but said insisted that it is not the Senate’s job to judge.
+Republican Senator Lindsey Graham of South Carolina, one of Trump’s staunch supporters, said he believed Trump’s actions were wrong and he would have a place in history for it all, but insisted that it was not the Senates’ job to judge.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online